JoshuaHolt-Tech/pneumonia_detection/Readme.md

 <details>
     <summary> Pneumonia in chest x-rays </summary>

-Pneumonia is not diagnosed just using chest x-rays.
-It is just a single piece of the puzzle.
-Here is how pneumonia presents in chest x-rays:
+Chest X-rays are not the sole diagnostic tool for pneumonia.
+They provide a segment of the complete diagnostic picture.
+Here's how various types of pneumonia can manifest in chest X-rays:

 * <details>
     <summary>Viral pneumonia</summary>

-    [Viral pneumonia](https://radiopaedia.org/articles/viral-respiratory-tract-infection-1?lang=us) frequently manifests in chest X-rays with an interstitial pattern, showcasing a fine reticular (net-like) appearance.
-This is due to the inflammation of the lung tissue between the air sacs.
-The X-ray might also present with peribronchial thickening, leading to a "hazy" or "ground-glass" appearance in the lungs.
-Viruses such as influenza, respiratory syncytial virus (RSV), and SARS-CoV-2 are common culprits.
-While the changes are often bilateral and widespread, they tend to be more subtle compared to bacterial pneumonia.
+    [Viral pneumonia](https://radiopaedia.org/articles/viral-respiratory-tract-infection-1?lang=us) often displays an interstitial pattern on chest X-rays, marked by a delicate reticular (net-like) appearance.
+This stems from inflammation in the tissue between the air sacs.
+There might also be indications of peribronchial thickening, yielding a "hazy" or "ground-glass" look in the lungs.
+Notable viruses causing this manifestation include influenza, respiratory syncytial virus (RSV), and SARS-CoV-2.
+Although these alterations are typically bilateral and widespread, they tend to be subtler than those seen in bacterial pneumonia.

     Image: ![Viral pneumonia](viral-pneumonia.jpg)